 An interesting debate

 What is the better approach?
-Settle the core issue first and then normalise, or normalise and then tackle the core issue?
+Settle the core issue first and then normalize, or normalize and then tackle the core issue?
 This is not just an academic question.
-Those arguing for the former would in effect suggest standstill in bilateral relations since the core issues are not going to be resolved, given the inflexible and politically difficult positions of all sides.
-Those in favour of the latter approach in effect would be reconciled to an indefinite status quo, since there would be no incentive to tackle the core issue.
+Those arguing for the former would in effect suggest a standstill in bilateral relations since the core issues are not going to be resolved, given the inflexible and politically difficult positions of all sides.
+Those in favour of the latter approach in effect would be reconciled to an indefinite status quo since there would be no incentive to tackle the core issue.
 The debate needs to be joined.